Images

 Comments

-There is only one genus in this New World family.
+Ratany is the only one genus in this New World family.
 Ratany is partially parasitic.
 It forms small suckers that penetrate the roots of nearby plants.

 Quick Facts